wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 to continue writing under the beautiful sun).
 Set `cache: false` and `Tags pages: 2.536s`.
 I am assuming I am on the right path.
 Cool.
 Went down from **2.4s to 0.8s, 66% faster**.
 Sounds cool, but also feels like the low hanging fruits are gone.
 Now there is only hard work left, or rather the fun work.

+I am not really sure why tundra doesn't come with the the cache turned on by default.
+Sounds like something I might dig into or open an issue for.

 ## Conclusion